Davi9130/frontend-interview-api/README.md

 - While you develop the frontend, please define and apply types and interfaces when you need.
 Also, please avoid using `any` type if possible.
 - Please use `await` rather than `Promise` and `then` in `async` functions.
 - Please format the code with Prettier
+- Please follow the ESLint rules as much as possible.

 V1 endpoint is `http://localhost:3001/api/v1/customers/${customerId}`